erewhon/reactive-web-presentation/presentation/presentation.md

 <aside class="notes">

+Act 3 : Resolution, where we find a (possibly) better solution using a new language.

 Very similar to Haskell.
 But also borrows some syntax from F#.

 FRP.
 How swapping!
 In the browser!
 Time traveling debugger!
 Reactor!

+It's still a relatively young language.
+It's not Javascript, which is a feature in my mind.
+When I started with it, it was kind of painful, as it was a lot more literal.
+Compilation errors kept stopping me.
+Then I embraced it, and it was quite nice.

+It has a stronger front end story right now.
+The Elm REPL runs on Node, so it might eventually get a stronger backend story.

 </aside>

 ## Hello World